 Expanding job opportunities in other industries would diversify the overall economy, making the region less susceptible to shifts in tourism-related activities.
 This is especially true during the era of COVID-19.
-With restricted travel, fear of visiting restaurants and hotels, and cancellation of festivals, the region's economic base is at great risk.
+With restricted travel, fear of visiting restaurants and hotels, and cancellation of festivals, the region's economic base is at

-A recent study by Chmurra indicates that half of the region's counties are predicted to fall above the average job loss in the United States (indicated by a vulnerability index score of 100) due to COVID-19.
+A recent study by Chmura indicates that half of the region's counties are predicted to fall above the average job loss in the United States (indicated by a vulnerability index score of 100) due to COVID-19.
 Table 2 (right) shows the vulnerability index score for each county in the region.
 It is important to note that a score of 100 is the anticipated average job loss across the US, so a score below 100 still indicates some job loss.
+This chart has been updated with the most recent data from Chmura, reflecting not only anticipated but actual impacts from the pandemic.